CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02: Lab 02: Use SQL to query Azure SQL Database.md

     ```

-    The results of this query should show that John Smith has only ordered oranges.
+    The results of this query should show that John Smith has only ordered **oranges**.

 8. What is the total quantity of items ordered by all customers?
 The **Quantity** column in the **CustomerOrder** table contains the quantity for each order.
 This query uses the SUM aggregate function to add the quantities together to product a grand total: